 Still popular in the US (the British original was called Viva la Revolucion!), this cookbook looks at the revival of pre-hispanic food in contemporary Mexican restaurants in Mexico City, Oaxaca, Puebla, Michoacan and the Yucatan.
-Tops chefs include Enrique Olvera, Martha Ortiz and Alejandro Ruiz who feature beside culinary history and enthralling anecdotes about Mexico.
+Recipes by top chefs include Enrique Olvera, Martha Ortiz and Alejandro Ruiz who feature beside culinary history and anecdotes about the seductive and unique Mexican culture.
 Photos by Jean-Blaise Hall & some by me.
-Also in UK paperback as Real Mexican Food.
+Also exists in UK paperback as Real Mexican Food.

 "Fiona Dunlop's latest travel/ cookbook...will put a smile on any food lover's face" House & Garden

 " Travelling extensively across Mexico, she translates into recipes what she sees as the country's "baroque imagination and deep soul" and its tradition of fiery creativity...The book leaves you longing for the kick of chili in a plate of frijoles rancheros and the hot feeling of the desert sun on your face."
 Sunday Telegraph